That projected dollar amount reflects a 72.3% acceleration compared to $51.5 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Qatar has highly positive net exports in the international trade of mineral fuels-related goods notably petroleum gases and both crude and refined petroleum oils.
+Qatar has highly positive net exports in the international trade of mineral fuels-related goods, historically petroleum gases and both crude and refined petroleum oils.
 In turn, these cashflows indicate Qatar’s strong competitive advantages under the mineral fuels including oil product category.

 Products Causing Qatar’s Worst Trade Deficits